RenRenJuan/Green-Travel-Carbon-App/README.md

    Expo only version (in Ejectable) will be maintained as starter for the domain model.
    Mostly so that developers can use the simplest version without Google/Apple dev kits.

-   The full react native code level will support the backend function and other enhancements.
+   The expo client will remain standalone, not support backend function and other enhancements.

-   There will be several iterations of the client before ...
+   There will be several iterations of it before
+   ...

 * Backend service available as in app purchase